Career Development Services

 The Filipino American Center is located in Dragas Hall, Room 2000.
 For more information, visit the web page at http://www.odu.edu/life/support/fac.

 The Office of Intercultural Relations (OIR)

 The Intercultural Center

 The Intercultural Center, located at 2114 Webb Center, serves as a cultural hub for students and faculty.
 With its fully mediated and functional design, faculty can conduct classes, visitors can relax in plush seating while reading books from the Center’s library or watching programs and DVDs on one of the 46” plasma televisions.
-Students have access to the computer area, can learn a new language with Rosetta Stone programs, or have a group study session.
+Students are welcome to visit or have a group study session.
 The Intercultural Center is not only a study or work space, it is also an area where students can relax and connect with friends and the University community.

 The Diversity Institute